 - In limited cases, recipients can create amendments to obligate additional funds (see below questions).

-Recipients, except in several limited cases outlined below, must initiate new grants in TrAMS rather than amending TEAM grants to add additional funding.
-When in doubt as to whether an amendment to an award meets the limitations below, please contact your FTA point of contact for additional direction.
+Except in several limited cases outlined below, recipients must initiate new grants in TrAMS rather than amending TEAM grants to add additional funding.
+When in doubt as to whether an amendment to a TEAM award meets the limitations below, please contact your FTA point of contact for additional direction.
 FTA limits amendments to add funds to TEAM awards as follows:

-- Recipients can create amendments to TEAM awards to add funds associated with existing Full Funding Grant Agreements or larger capital investments covered under a similar Project Construction Grant Agreement.
-Funds may include prior year and FY 2016 and beyond funding necessary to satisfy the agreement.
+Recipients can create amendments to TEAM awards to add funds associated with existing Full Funding Grant Agreements (FFGA) or larger capital investments covered under a similar Project Construction Grant Agreement.
+Funds may include prior year and FY 2016 and beyond funding necessary to satisfy the FFGA.

-- For recipients that were only able to obligate a portion of their FY 2015 funding in TEAM, they may create amendments to those TEAM awards to complete the activity by adding their final portion of FY 2015 funding.
+Recipients may create amendments to TEAM awards to complete the original scope of work. .
 These actions must use existing scope codes and existing ALIs.
-For example, amendments may be used where the activity was previously identified as a non-add scope or other budget activity.
-No new scope codes and no new ALIs may be added to increase the award budget or scope of work of a TEAM award.
-FY 2016 funds must be used in a new grant.
+No new scope codes and no new ALIs may be added to increase the scope of work of a TEAM award.
+Recipients may not increase TEAM awards for operating or preventive maintenance.
+Apportioned funds starting in FY 2016 and forward must be obligated in a new application.